Retirement Plan Terminations

 Plan administrators must inform participants about any spousal protections, such as a qualified joint and survivor annuity, and they must also receive a benefit election form.
 They must also be informed of their right to transfer the lump sum payment into an IRA.

 Most plans that do not offer lump-sum payments usually offer an annuity by an insurance company.
 In many cases the employer will purchase a single premium annuity contract to provide lifelong benefits to the participants, but the annuity payments must at least equal the benefit promised to each participant by the plan.

-Choosing the insurance company is considered to be a fiduciary obligation, so if the insurance company goes bankrupt, then the fiduciary may incur significant risk.
+Choosing the insurance company is considered a fiduciary obligation, so if the insurance company goes bankrupt, then the fiduciary may incur significant risk.
 To lower the possibility of any findings of negligence, the fiduciary should seek bids from a number of insurance companies and check their credit ratings with credit reporting agencies.
 To better respond to any future litigation regarding a bankrupt insurer, the fiduciary should document the entire process of finding and selecting the annuity provider.